garro95/desim/README.md

 written using desim as a library should be free software as well.

 ## Changes
-0.2.0 With generators resume arguments support, add a Simulation Context that is passed to processes on resume and can be used to retrieve the simulation time or the
+0.2.0 With generators resume arguments support, add a Simulation Context that is passed to processes on resume and can be used to retrieve the simulation time or the event that caused the generator to resume
 0.1.0 First release